Antongkt/Static-Analysis-of-Chrome-Extensions/README.md

 We maintain the set of all extensions with regular names, inside the file **regular_names.json**.
 For each ID, all of it's versions are sorted in a chronological order.
 This is the dataset that we used for our study, as mentioned in the thesis.
 In total there are 226,221 extensions, because we have removed four extension IDs which had regular naming conventions but very large Javascript files that would cause our AST parser to stall (counting them the total would be 226,225 IDs).

 All of the requirement process described above is already setup on the container.
 We have already created a directory for each id_version combination **for all extensions in the regular_names.json** dataset,  and have put the manifest of each version inside, whenever it could be extracted.
 Every time the pipeline runs, all additional extension files are extracted,  analysed and then deleted, with the exception of the manifest.
-The manifest is not deleted whenever the pipeline finishes processing a version, but is instead left inside the ID_version directory.
+The manifest is not deleted whenever the pipeline finishes processing a version, but is instead left inside the ID_version directory, so that the pipeline can be executed again.

-We designed the pipeline this way so that additional executions of the pipeline do not need to create all these directories from the beginning and put the manifests inside them each time.
+The pipeline was designed to create all ID_version directories every time it was run, and extract all the manifests.
+Because eventually we ended up executing the pipeline numerous times for testing, and every single time on the same extension dataset, it was instead changed to expect that directories are already created and manifests already located inside of them.
+This was done so that additional executions of the pipeline do not need to create all these directories from the beginning and put the manifests inside them each time.